Steve Kinney

 Shelf talks to the Open Library API to look up books.
 It’s a lovely free service—and also not something I want my end-to-end test suite to depend on.

-Here’s the problem in one paragraph.
+Here’s the problem.
 Your CI runs a test that searches for “Station Eleven” against the real Open Library API.
 Most days it works.
-Some days Open Library is slow, and the test times out.
-Some days they change the response shape slightly, and your test starts asserting on fields that have moved.
-One day they rate-limit you, because of course they do, and every test that touches book search fails at once.
-Your main branch turns red and your team spends twenty minutes figuring out that it’s not your code—it’s somebody else’s server having a bad afternoon.
+Some days they’re slow, or they change the response shape, or they rate-limit you.
+Your main branch turns red and your team spends twenty minutes figuring out that it’s not your code—it’s somebody else’s server.

-The solution is not to “make the test more resilient.”
 The solution is to stop hitting the real server in tests and replay a recording instead.
-Playwright has a built-in tool for this, called HAR recording, and it is one of the most underused features in the whole framework.
+Playwright has a built-in tool for this—HAR recording—and it is one of the most underused features in the whole framework.

 What a HAR file is

 HAR stands for HTTP Archive.
-It’s a JSON format—standardized, though every tool adds its own flavor—that records an entire HTTP session: every request, every response, every header, every body, every timing.
-Chrome DevTools’ Network tab can export one. curl can sort of export one.
+It’s a JSON format—standardized, though every tool adds its own flavor (Chrome embeds page timings, Playwright stores decoded response bodies)—that records an entire HTTP session.
+The core structure is the same everywhere: log.entries[], where each entry holds one request/response pair with URL, method, headers, body, and timing.
+Chrome DevTools can export one.
 Playwright can both record and replay them.

 A recorded HAR is a snapshot of what the network actually did during a single browser session.
-When you replay it, Playwright intercepts outgoing requests from the browser and serves the matching recorded response instead of letting the request go to the real network.
-Same URL, same method, same headers—serve the recorded response.
+When you replay it, Playwright intercepts outgoing requests and serves the matching recorded response instead of letting the request hit the real network.
 The browser can’t tell the difference.

 Recording

 You record a HAR by running a test (or a script) in recording mode.
-Playwright’s preferred API is page.routeFromHAR with update: true:
+Playwright’s preferred API is page.routeFromHAR with update: true.
+The tests/fixtures/ path below is the convention this course adopts for HAR fixtures; it’s not a directory the Shelf starter ships with, so you’ll create it the first time you record.

 test('search for books', async ({ page }) => {